-In the world of HR, we are seeing so many people wanting to become independent contractors.
-People want to control their work, going where they want and exploring what they want to do.
+Nov: In the world of HR, we are seeing so many people who would like to become independent contractors.
+People who want to control their work, go where they want, and explore what they want to do.

-We’re going to see people thinking, “I worked from home and it really wasn’t that bad.
+Nov: A lot of people are saying to themselves, “I worked from home, and it really wasn’t that bad.
 And in fact, it was kind of nice.
-I like that idea of I can control my environment.
-What if I had some other things to do and revenue coming in?”
+I like that I can control my environment.
+What if I had some other things to do and had some more revenue coming in?”

-We’re finding that we’re going to end up soon with something that looks like the eBay world of contracting.
-In other words, you’re going to put yourself out there and say, “I can do X, Y, and Z.” You may have some reviews about that from trusted friends and clients.
-You may have an online portfolio of work.
+Nov: Since so many people are embracing this ideology, we’re soon going to end up with something that looks like the eBay world of contracting.
+In other words, you’re going to put yourself out there and say, “I can do X, Y, and Z.” Once you’ve built up a decent portfolio and have some good reviews, you’ll have an opportunity to get consistent work.

-- How do I leverage my exposure in the internet world and not get lost in the shuffle?
+- How do I leverage my exposure on the internet world and not get lost in the shuffle?

-- Where would I start?
+- Where should I start?
 What should I concentrate on?
-What is the first step?
-What are the considerations when I’m trying to create this internet presence?
+What considerations should I take into account when trying to create a robust internet presence?

-- Should I create a website that lets me wave my hand in the internet world and say, “Come see me?”
-Does it need to have components like comments, reference-ability, reviews, etc.?
+- Should I create a website that allows comments, reviews, etc.?
 Should I be on social media?
 What are the best platforms today?